kavya-jain/resilence4j-demo/README.md

   4. `DISABLED` : Circuit breaker is not operating and all requests are allowed
   5. `FORCED_OPEN` : Circuit breaker is not operating and no requests are allowed [See `CircuitBreaker` and `CircuitBreaker.State` for allowed transitions]

+# RATE LIMITER
+Define at what rate the requests are served.
+The project defines a RateLimiterConfig which allows 2 calls every second.
+After these, every call will wait for 100 miliseconds before getting timed out

+# Retry
+Define the retry mechanism for any service.
+The project defines a RetryConfig which retries when it encounters `HttpServerErrorException.class`.
+Max 5 retry attempts can be made and every attempt has a wait duration of 2 seconds.
+We can also configure the exceptions on which retry is to be ignored, or the result on which retryu is to be attempted.